97th St between Columbus & Amsterdam, Manhattan [map]

-Red Jacket Orchards Apples, plums, cherries, apricots, peaches, berries from Ontario County, NY. (growing season only)
+Red Jacket Orchards Apples, plums, cherries, apricots, peaches, berries from Ontario County, NY

-Tello's Green Farm Eggs and vegetables from Dutchess County, NY. (growing season only)
+Tello's Green Farm Eggs and vegetables from Dutchess County, NY

-Valley Shepherd Creamery Sheep's milk cheeses from Hunterdon County, NJ. (growing season only)
+Valley Shepherd Creamery Sheep's milk cheeses from Hunterdon County, NJ

 Born and raised in the suburbs of New York, Arielle Hartman dreamed of greener pastures, bluer skies and, frankly, more goats.
-While working on a family farm in Hudson, NY, Arielle found a community that was just as passionate as she was about fresh food, humane animal care, community-building and, yes, goats.
+While working on a family farm in Hudson, NY, Arielle found a community that was just as passionate as she was about fresh food, community-building and, yes, goats.
 Talking to these farmers made Arielle realize that the land serves us better when we serve the land better.
 Since then, Arielle has jumped at any and every opportunity to get down and dirty – literally!
-She has worked on farms in New Orleans, southern France and Costa Rica, as well as in Queens, NY on Brooklyn Grange Rooftop Farm.
-Concerns about food access and social justice, especially in her own Queens community, led Arielle to work with Greenmarket as an EBT Coordinator.
+She has worked on farms in New Orleans, southern France and Costa Rica, as well as in school and community gardens in Queens and Brooklyn.
 Arielle is excited to get back to the work she loves with Greenmarket and GrowNYC.
 She has purchased clogs for this upcoming season and she asks that you not to judge her too harshly.